mahoneyjames/sm/readme.md

 # Syncing comments
 A dedicated lambda function for comment syncing, since the API gateway is 30 seconds This is triggered by a CloudWatch rule every hour

+# Website setup
+A manual build process at the moment

+_site/club
+  bulma.css
+  bulma-custom.css
+  scripts/setup.js
+    This needs to be edited to point to the correct web service end point i.e. localhost/preview/prod

+Copy these up to the bucket using the S3 browser tool